arangodb/arangodb/Documentation/Books/Manual/GettingStarted/WebInterface.md

 Web Interface
 =============

-The server itself (*arangod*) speaks HTTP / REST, but you can use the graphical web interface to keep it simple.
-There's also [arangosh](../Administration/Arangosh/README.md), a synchronous shell for interaction with the server.
-If you're a developer, you might prefer the shell over the GUI.
+The server itself (_arangod_) speaks HTTP / REST, but you can use the graphical web interface to keep it simple.
+There is also [arangosh](../Administration/Arangosh/README.md), a synchronous shell for interaction with the server.
+If you are a developer, you might prefer the shell over the GUI.
 It does not provide features like syntax highlighting however.